wp-plugins/easy-contact/readme.txt

 == Description ==

-Easy Contact is a simple, semantic contact form that utilizes the [Sandbox](http://www.plaintxt.org/themes/sandbox/ "Sandbox theme for WordPress") design patterns for highly extensible XHTML.
+Easy Contact is a simple contact form that utilizes the [Sandbox](http://www.plaintxt.org/themes/sandbox/ "Sandbox theme for WordPress") design patterns for semantic XHTML.
 You can insert this contact form using the shortcode `[easy-contact]` on any page or post.

-Easy Contact features spam-reduction measures, GUI-based customization, carbon copying option, and a highly exensible XHTML structure.
+Easy Contact features spam-reduction measures, GUI-based customization, carbon copying option, and more.
+Emails include tracked referrer information, including keywords for search-based landings, user agent, and IP.

 Included with Easy Contact is a basic style sheet file with images.
-The actual Easy Contact form is highly semantic XHTML.
-For example, when an input field is returned to the user for an error-related issue, the input is given the class `error`.
-Futhermore, each of the required fields are given the class `required`.
-If you are using the Sandbox or a Sandbox-based theme template, then you probably won't need to do much (if any) customization, as it is built with the same design patterns as the comment form.
+Easy Contact features dynamic classes, so when an input field is returned to the user for an error-related issue, the input is given the class `error`.

+If you are using the Sandbox or a Sandbox-based theme template, you probably won't need much (if any) CSS customization, as Easy Contact shares the same design patterns as the Sandbox comment form.

-Based on the original [WP Contact Form](http://wordpress.org/extend/plugins/wp-contact-form/ "WP Contact Form for WordPress"), Easy Contact includes newer WordPress features (e.g., shortcode) and is wholly XHTML standards compliant.
-Furthermore, Easy Contact improves form security from the original WPCF.
-Form submissions include tracked referer information, including keywords for search-based landings on your blog, and user agent and IP.
+Based partially on the now classic [WP Contact Form](http://wordpress.org/extend/plugins/wp-contact-form/ "WP Contact Form for WordPress"), Easy Contact includes newer WordPress features (e.g., shortcode) and greatly improved form security.
+Easy Contact is just another contact form, except built with clean XHTML and improved security.

-Easy Contact is just another contact form, except built with exceptionally clean XHTML and improved security measures.
+Easy Contact is for WordPress 2.6.x and features:

+* Out-of-the-box function using shortcode without editing any files
+* Options menu for complete customization of form content
+* Spam reduction measures, i.e., math- and/or challenge-based question
+* Secure plugin operation and highly semantic XHTML
+* Integration with Sandbox (or Sandbox-based) design patterns
+* Includes a starter CSS file with corresponding images for integration
+* Tracks user information, such as user agent, IP, referrer

 == Installation ==